turbot/steampipe-mod-aws-perimeter/perimeter/docs/resource_policy_shared_accounts_access.md

 This benchmark answers the following questions:

-- What resources have resource policies that allow untrusted cross account access?
+- What resources have resource policies that allow untrusted cross-account access?

 This benchmark defines shared as a policy having at least one `Allow` statement that grants one or more permissions to trusted accounts, e.g.,